datopian/datahub/scripts/README.md

 ```

 ### Step 4

 Wait for a while as your page builds, and once you see the green check mark, navigate to your repository's github `pages` in settings, set the `source` to `gh-pages` and folder to `/root`:

 <img src='./assets/sdnocommit.png' />

 ### Step 5

 Open your deployed site at `https://<your github username>/github.io/<dataset repo name>/index.html`

-______
-### Deploy single dataset without commiting portaljs code
+### Deploy single dataset without commiting portal.js code

-Users who want to deploy datasets from a local bash script
-without saving/commiting the portal.js code, can use the script shown below.
+Users who want to deploy datasets from a local bash script without saving/commiting the portal.js code, can use the script shown below.

 Using this script means you do not have access to the portal.js code used to generate the dataset page, and as such cannot modify/extend it.

 This script creates and commit only the build/output files to the gh-pages branch.
 Follow the steps below to achieve this.

 ### Step 1

 Clone/Pull the dataset repository you want deploy.
 For example:

 ```bash
 git clone https://github.com/datasets/finance-vix
 cd finance-vix
 ```

 ### Step 2

 In a terminal, export an env variable with the name of your dataset github repo.
 For example if deploying https://github.com/datasets/finance-vix, then export the name as:

 ```bash
 export PORTAL_REPO_NAME=finance-vix
 ```

 ### Step 3

 In the dataset repository's root folder, create a file called `portal.sh` and paste the following content:

 ```bash
 #!/bin/bash
 git checkout -b gh-pages